-These 'Game Of Thrones' Season 8 Jorah Spoilers Could Tease Victory For Daenerys
+These 'Game Of Thrones' Spoilers About Jorah Could Mean Big Things For Daenerys

 With months to go before the final season of Game of Thrones premieres, fans are desperate to learn of any detail they can about how this epic battle for the Iron Throne will come to a close.
 Iain Glen feels our pain, which is why he took pity on fans by providing a few Jorah spoilers for Game of Thrones Season 8 during a recent interview with Indiewire.
 And based on his remarks, it's possible a Daenerys victory could be in the cards now that the Mother of Dragons has her loyal knight back by her side, greyscale-free.